This post will show you how to protect your privacy online.

 Incognito mode prevents websites from tracking your digital activities.

-7. Delete Cookies at Browser Exit
+7. Delete Cookies in Browser Exit

-You should delete cookies regularly as they’re used by websites, advertisers, and other third parties to track you online.
-While you can clear your cookies manually, you’re better off configuring your browser to delete them at the end of the browsing session automatically.
-If you don’t know how to, follow our guide to deleting browsing cookies automatically at browser exit.
+While you can clear your cookies manually, youāre better off configuring your browser to delete them automatically at the end of the browsing session.
+If you donāt know how to, follow our guide to deleting browsing cookies automatically at browser exit.

 8. Be aware of your digital footprint

-Please understand that whatever you post online – stays there – even if you delete it.
+Please understand that whatever you post online – stays there ā even if you delete it.
 Anything and everything that you do online leaves a breadcrumb of the digital footprint that malicious actors can and do follow.
-These include everything from signing a petition or a form to videos and photos that you feature in or any piece of communication that you post about yourself online.

 9. Be wary of what you click online

-A completely innocuous link circulated in your office or among your relatives as a call to action for a philanthropic action can be malicious.
-So can an urgent mail seemingly sent from your boss.
-We won’t even mention the kind of malware that can lurk behind online ads and spam.
-Always remain vigilant when clicking on links and ensure that they have https certification and no unusual spelling errors or generic greetings.
+We wonāt even mention the kind of malware that can lurk behind online ads and spam.
+Always remain vigilant when clicking links and ensure they have https certification and no unusual spelling errors or generic greetings.

 These are generally tell-tale signs of spoofed websites that try to steal your credentials and personal information.
-In fact, there has been tremendous growth in incidents of phishing using such tactics in the wake of the pandemic.
-Most of these spoofed websites were carefully cloned copies of websites that are either well-known, such as an international philanthropic organization, or highly used, such as heavily-used e-commerce or payment platform.
+There has been tremendous growth in incidents of phishing using such tactics in the wake of the pandemic.

 Conclusion